Jesus Is God

 -Jesus has life.
 “And this is the testimony: that God has given us eternal life, and this life is in His Son” (1 John 5:11).
 The Father has life in Himself (Job 33:4).

 -Jesus is all-powerful.
 “I am the Alpha and the Omega, the Beginning and the End,” says the Lord, “who is and who was and who is to come, the Almighty” (Revelation 1:8).
 The Father is all powerful (Jeremiah 10:12-13).

 -Jesus created all things. “ All things were made through Him, and without Him nothing was made that was made” (John 1:3).
 “For by Him all things were created that are in heaven and that are on earth, visible and invisible, whether thrones or dominions or principalities or powers.
-All things were created through Him and for Him” (Colossians 1:16 NKJV) and we know that God is the Creator.
+All things were created through Him and for Him” (Colossians 1:16).
+The Father is the Creator (Genesis 1:1).

-3- He has power to give life even to resurrect Himself.
-He gives eternal life (1 John 5:11, 12, 20).
+-Jesus has power to give life, and even resurrected Himself.
 “No man taketh it from me, but I lay it down of myself.
 I have power to lay it down, and I have power to take it again” (John 10:18).
 “I am the resurrection, and the life: he that believeth in me, though he were dead, yet shall he live” (John 11:25).
 God the Father resurrects (1 Corinthians 8:6).